shalri/fm-article-component/README.md

 Implementing this challenge with NextJS made it more interesting.
 It gave me a broader scope for learning.

-I learned how to use NextJS `Image` component with `picture` tag to render the appropriate image file for the screen size.
+I learned how to use NextJS `Image` tag to render the appropriate image file for the screen size.
 I also sharpened my `grid` skills from this challenge.